Xiphurn/Autonomous-vacuum-cleaner/README.md

 - Design the vacuum cleaner housing
 - Path finding algorithm
 - Work on the suction system
-- work on the movement system
+- Work on the movement system
-- work on the obstacle avoidance system
+- Work on the obstacle avoidance system

 # Ideas to explore